 5 Things that Make the MBTI® Unique and Why it Matters

-When it comes to personality instruments, the MBTI® is a “horse of a different color”.
+When it comes to personality instruments, the Myers-Briggs Type Indicator® assessment is a “horse of a different color”.
 Its unique place among assessments arises from its theoretical underpinnings – C.G.
-Jung’s psychological types.
-Jung’s theory, thus Myers’ instrument, gets to the heart of who we are – how we see and adapt to the world; how our minds function.
+Jung’s theory of Psychological Types.
+Myers’ instrument gets to the heart of who we are and how we see and adapt to the world; how our minds function.
 It does not measure competence, skill level, ability, or aptitude, and we cannot predict how an individual will act or perform based solely on their Type.

 Despite the elegance of Jung’s theory and the efficacy of the instrument, its rather simplistic “face”, coupled with its popularity, widespread misunderstanding on the internet, and poor interpretation by unknowing practitioners, the MBTI is often presented as a watered-down or misinterpreted version of itself.
-I see the consequences each time I facilitate an introductory workshop – people that have taken the MBTI before don’t remember their type, what it means, or its usefulness, and unethical uses such as profiling for hiring or placement seem to be all too common.
+I see the consequences each time I facilitate an Introductory Workshop.
+People that have taken the MBTI before don’t remember their Type, what it means, or its usefulness, and unethical uses such as profiling for hiring or placement seem to be all too common.

-Katharine Myers (daughter in-law of Isabel Myers) has said, “It’s time to bring the MBTI back to its Jungian roots.” (conversations with Katharine Myers).
+Katharine Myers (daughter in-law of Isabel Myers) has said, “It’s time to bring the Myers-Briggs Type Indicator back to its Jungian roots.” (conversations with Katharine Myers).
 I agree.

-1. Each of the 16 MBTI® types are unique systems of energy and balance
+1. Each of the 16 MBTI® Types are unique systems of energy and balance

-2. The Instrument and its theory are neutral and non-judgmental
+2. The instrument and its theory are neutral and non-judgmental

-In the type model, there are no good or bad types, no weak or strong functions, and no normal or abnormal behaviors.
-Understanding our type can help us grasp that we all have certain shortcomings, or development needs.
-Looking from the standpoint of type theory, blind spots and the need for development are natural and normal, a part of what it means to be human.
+In the Type model, there are no good or bad types, no weak or strong functions, and no normal or abnormal behaviors.
+Understanding our Type can help us grasp that we all have certain shortcomings, or development needs.
+Looking from the standpoint of Type theory, blind spots and the need for development are natural and normal, a part of what it means to be human.
 We can be absolved of the need to blame or criticize ourselves and can become more compassionate and accepting of differences.
-We see that all types struggle with different aspects and areas of the human experience..
+We see that all types struggle with different aspects and areas of the human experience.

-3. Psychological type is about personal growth and development
+3. Psychological Type is about personal growth and development

-Jung’s theory of psychological types gives us a built-in map, or compass for life long growth and development.
+Jung’s theory of Psychological Types gives us a built-in map, or compass for lifelong growth and development.
 The MBTI instrument opens the doorway to that model; to help us explore who we are at a deep level.
-When de-coded, our type provides us with information for how we use and develop our mental functions – what functions may reside in our conscious mind, and a directional path for what functions may be unconscious but within our reach to access.
+When ‘decoded’ our type provides us with information for how we use and develop our mental functions – what functions may reside in our conscious mind, and a directional path for what functions may be unconscious but within our reach to access.
 We can follow this map to differentiate (make more conscious) and use those functions.
-In this way, type development helps us to identify blind spots and engage in behaviors that are new to us and perhaps more appropriate for the tasks at hand, while working within the context of who we are.
+In this way, Type Development helps us to identify blind spots and engage in behaviors that are new to us and perhaps more appropriate for the tasks at hand, while working within the context of who we are.

 4. Results are confidential and belong to the respondent